anencore94/SlidingWindowGenerator/README.md

     - a.k.a. time window
 - This module was based on [tensorflow official docs](https://www.tensorflow.org/tutorials/structured_data/time_series#data_windowing), just aggregate some functions and add small tuning to use it more efficiently.
     - to make it possible to control batch_size, sequence_stride_size and shuffle more freely.
+- Module is in `./src/timeseries_datagenerator.py` and the example of how to use it is in `./src/example.ipynb`